ShivamP1993/3D-Residual-Autoencoder-for-HSI-classification/README.md

 3. Run model_code.py
 ```
 # Citation
-If using the concept or code, kindly cite the paper as: S. Mohla, S. Pande, B. Banerjee, and S. Chaudhuri.
+If using the concept or code, kindly cite the paper as: S. Pande, B. Banerjee.
 Dimensionality reduction using 3d residual autoencoder for hyperspectral image classification.
 In The IEEE International Geoscience and Remote Sensing Symposium (IGARSS), July 2020.

 You can also use the bibtex as:
 ```